SovereignEdgeEU-COGNIT/opennebula-extensions/scaphandre/README.md

   static_configs:
     - targets: ['my-kvm-host:8080']
       labels:
-        host_id: 2"
+        host_id: 2
 ```

 This output shows the configuration to be added to Prometheus in order to collect Scapahndre data.
-The script will try to extract the Host ID from within OpenNebula, but in case it is not found, it must be filled in by the user.
+The script will try to extract the Host ID from the OpenNebula monitor DB, but in case it is not found, it must be filled in by the user.

 ## Metrics